 Why This Class

-As a parent, it’s thrilling to witness your student discovering who they are and taking interest in the world around them in more mature and meaningful ways.
-This course helps your student further explore who they are, what they value, and helps them find their voice as a person and writer.
+As a parent, it’s exciting to see your student discover who they are and communicate with the world in more mature and meaningful ways.
+This course helps your student further explore who they are, what they value, and find their voice as a person and writer.

-Students read classic narratives and write a personal narrative recounting life experiences that have shaped them into the unique individuals they are today.
-They read feature articles to learn techniques of reading and writing informational texts.
-Students interview and study family members or ancestors, then compose their own feature articles to highlight meaningful aspects of their subjects’ lives.
-After a thorough review of the individual, students shift their focus toward the world at large, reading literature that inspires critical thinking about society today.
+Students in this course read classic stories and write a personal narrative about the experiences that have shaped them into who they are today.
+They read feature articles to learn the techniques of informative writing.
+Students also interview and study their family members or ancestors, then compose their own feature articles to highlight meaningful aspects of their relatives’ lives.
+Finally, students shift their focus to the world at large, reading literature that inspires critical thinking about today’s society.

-By the end of this course, students have created a writing portfolio showcasing their unique skills and growth throughout the semester.
-Students can successfully formulate arguments in response to current events, and write persuasive essays about the society in which they live.
+By the end of this course, students have a writing portfolio that demonstrates their growth throughout the semester.
+They can successfully form arguments in response to current events and write persuasive essays about the society in which they live.